Posted in: Comics, Heritage Sponsored, Vintage Paper | Tagged: ,

 Baker's cover of Nightmare #13 is clearly based on the interior story Princess of the Sea, but the legendary Amazing Ghost Stories #14 cover is a little harder to explain.
 Every element of the cover except for the creatures themselves suggest that this piece is based on the interior story The Devil from the Deep.
 However, like Princess of the Sea, The Devil from the Deep is a mermaid story.
 Perhaps St. John or Baker thought the two covers would be too similar if they went with female sea-creatures again, or perhaps the influence of Creature from the Black Lagoon was just too strong to resist.
 Regardless, as can be seen with numerous examples from 1954-1955, Baker seems to have had much more latitude with how he interpreted interior stories that were drawn by other artists.

 Despite this change in tone on the covers, Amazing Ghost Stories didn't last.
 Amazing Ghost Stories #14 was attacked not for its cover, but for that The Devil from the Deep interior story.
-The Memphis, Tennessee "Committee of 13 on Comic Books" complained that in this evil mermaid of the tale "starts to devour Bob, which last act of cannibalism proves her undoing.
+The Memphis, Tennessee "Committee of 13 on Comic Books" complained that this evil mermaid of the tale "starts to devour Bob, which last act of cannibalism proves her undoing.
 The poison Bob has ingested gets her, too, and as the curtain rings down she is found floating tummy up in the pool."
-Perhaps unsurprisingly, all of the violence described in that scene by the Committee of 13 is implied in the comic rather than shown, but even so, The Devil from the Deep is a shocking and incredibly effective piece of comic book horror.
+Perhaps unsurprisingly, all of the violence described in that scene undertaken by the "carnivorous Cleopatra," as the Committee of 13 calls her, is implied in the comic rather than shown.
+But even so, The Devil from the Deep is a shocking and incredibly effective piece of comic book horror.

-Nevertheless, the series continued on briefly, providing us with these rare examples of a very different kind of comic book horror by Baker, and there are copies of Nightmare #13 (St. John, 1954) Condition: VG- and Amazing Ghost Stories #14-16 up for auction in the 2023 August 17 The Matt Baker Comics & Comic Art Showcase Auction #40233 at Heritage Auctions.
+Nevertheless, the series continued on briefly, providing us with these rare examples of a very different kind of comic book horror by Baker, there's a CGC 7.5 copy of Nightmare #13, and a CGC 4.0 copy of Amazing Ghost Stories #14 up for auction in the 2024 July 18 The Matt Baker Comics Showcase Auction #40267 at Heritage Auctions.

 Heritage Sponsored